 Category 5.2.
-Legal, Regulatory, and Business Issues Pertaining to Yoga Therapy Suggested Guidelines: 5 hours minimum for this category 5.2 5.2.1 Knowledge of current relevant local, state, and national laws and regulations impacting the work of a yoga therapist.
+Legal, Regulatory, and Business Issues Pertaining to Yoga Therapy

+5.2.1 Knowledge of current relevant local, state, and national laws and regulations impacting the work of a yoga therapist.

 5.2.2 Basic knowledge of business practices relevant to the work of a yoga therapist, including record keeping, planning, and financial management.